“[Edcamps are] soul-refilling, a booster shot, a way to realize you’re not alone.” —Robert Dillon, Edcamp STL

 Today, more than 150,000 educators in all 50 states and 40+ countries have attended an Edcamp.

 I helped organize the very first Edcamp in Philadelphia eight years ago.
-Over 100 K-12 teachers from different schools showed up on a Saturday to help each other become better teachers.
+Over 100 K-12 teachers from different schools showed up on a Saturday morning to help each other become better teachers.

 The Edcamp movement has grown organically from that first event.
 We’ve come a long way in eight years, but there are still so many more teachers who need this.
 To reach them, we need your help.

 Help us launch 200 new Edcamps.
 That’s 200 days of empowering professional development for thousands of teachers next year.

 Every parent wants to see their kid in a class with a passionate teacher.
 So why don’t we invest in developing those teachers?

 If you’ve been an educator, you’re familiar with Professional Development (PD).
 It’s the ongoing training teachers are supposed to get from schools so we can do our jobs better.

 At its worst, teachers are forced to listen to a generic Powerpoint from an uninformed, so-called “expert.”
 No teacher participation.
 No nuanced-understanding of our kids.
 Just “sit-and-get.”

 At Edcamp, teachers take ownership over what they need to learn and make lifelong friends in the process.

 - Teacher voice: Anyone can suggest a session on what they want to learn